Opposition to the overthrow of the Hawaiian Kingdom: Background

 The overthrow of the Hawaiian Kingdom was a result of progressive governmental control by foreigners and their descendants who were coming in increasing numbers to the islands of Hawaii.
 Many of these foreigners bought Hawaiian land and invested in the lucrative Hawaiian sugar industry.
 In 1887, these men forced the then reigning king, Kalākaua, to sign the so-called Bayonet Constitution, which stripped him of much of his power, in turn creating a constitutional monarchy.
 In 1890, the United States enacted the McKinley Tariff; the new law sharply raised the country's import tariffs, ending the Hawaiian sugar industry's dominance in the North American market and depressing prices, pushing Hawaii into turmoil.

 Following the sugar crash, in 1893 the reigning Queen Lili'uokalani proposed a new constitution to replace the 1887 one.
 If adopted, the new constitution would revoke many of the foreigners' powers, and put the queen back in control of the Kingdom.
-The proposal was backed by the majority of the native population; however, it was naturally opposed by the Americans and other foreigners.
+The proposal was backed by the majority of the native population; however, it was opposed by some Americans and other foreigners in Hawaii.
 Hoping for American intervention, they began planning a coup.
 Anti-monarchists coalesced, forming the Committee of Safety while royalist leaders formed the Committee of Law and Order in support of the queen and the government.

 The situation soon escalated as both sides armed themselves.
 Fearing for American safety, the United States called on to land a small force of Marines to protect American interests.
 Although the Americans were sworn to neutrality and never fired a shot, they did intimidate the royalist defenders, and Queen Lili'uokalani, fearing bloodshed, conceded.